-Mr. Clow's target for the Annual Incentive Plan (AIP) is 100% of base salary and Mr. Clow will be eligible for AIP for 2023 pro-rated for two months based on performance results.
+Mr. Clow's target for the Annual Incentive Plan (AIP) was 100% of base salary and Mr. Clow was eligible for AIP for 2023 pro-rated for two months based on performance results.
 His targets for the LTIP-RU is 70% of base salary and his target for the LTIP-PU is 70% of base salary.
 All incentive plans and programs remain subject to the terms and conditions of the applicable plan or program and all currently held Long Term Incentive units will vest out per regular plan schedules.
-All perquisites and benefits will continue until the Retirement Date.
+All perquisites and benefits will continue until the Retirement Date of March 1, 2025.
 Participation in pension programs will continue until the Retirement Date, including the Supplementary Executive Retirement Plan (SERP).